The Overarching Story

 The world cracks, it heaves, it writhes, and from those places come ancient wonders, ancient nightmares, and the secrets of it all.

 Scattered across Telrhin are pieces of all this, secrets and lost keys, items of power that themselves were part of the Ignis that started it all.
 And over and over the cycles repeat: Hael and Syr fighting in the Womb; Serpent Earth strangling the World Tree; Septar Fighting Thar-Emykl on the Plains of Pallos; Tar Kinathen battling Tyrsinel; the Two Queens Talonasi and Marbialla, last remnant of gods on earth.
-All echoes of the Dichotomy, re-incarnations of an overlapping myth.
+All echoes of a dichotomy, re-incarnations of an overlapping myth.

 Unravel the mysteries, unfold the Ilrajir, find the Ignis Stones, and set foot in the Court of the Tethered Duchess.
 Do this and you unearth the fading embers of the Great Dream.
 Do this and you rule the fates of the Three Worlds.